Mothergoose31/p4/posts/golangnotes1.md

 ---
-title: 'Notes: Defining the $GOPATH  $GOROOT, and looking at The directory '
+title: 'Notes On: Defining the $GOPATH  $GOROOT, and looking at The directory '
 date: '2021-08-03'
 ---
 Note to self -